 Despite how much we would like customers to coordinate amongst themselves to ring a call centre in a nice orderly manner one after another, the reality is they don’t!

-Call centres typically experience very well defined peaks so it makes sense to have the most staff on at this time.
+Over time, call centres typically experience very well defined peaks so it makes sense to have the most staff on at this time.

 2. OH&S issues